dabamos/dmpack/README.md

 Instead of package `gnuplot`, you can install the no-X11 flavour `gnuplot-nox` alternatively, if raster image formats are not desired (SVG output only).

-Clone the DMPACK repository, or run `fetchvendor.sh`, and execute the Makefile:
+Clone the DMPACK repository recursively, or download the master branch and run `fetchvendor.sh`, then execute the Makefile:

 ```
 $ git clone --depth 1 --recursive https://github.com/dabamos/dmpack